Two-Stage Super-Resolution Simulation Method of Three-Dimensional Street-Scale Atmospheric Flows for Real-Time Urban Micrometeorology Prediction: Methods

-The main difference from our previous study \citep{Yasuda+2023BAE} is the data size, which necessitates resizing.
-The repeated downsampling and upsampling require the data size to be $2^n$ for each direction, where $n$ is a natural number.
-For the horizontal directions (the $x$ and $y$ axes), resizing is not required due to the size of $80$ for the LR and $320$ for the HR (Section \ref{subsec:data-preparation}); however, for the vertical direction (the $z$ axis), resizing is needed due to the size of $10$ for the LR and $40$ for the HR.
-As for U-Net2, vertical resizing is inserted after the third downsampling block and before the second upsampling block, where these resizing blocks are labeled ``Resize (z)'' in Fig. \ref{fig:network-architectures}.
-U-Net1 also uses such vertical resizing before downsampling and after upsampling.
+The main difference from \cite{Yasuda+2023BAE} is the data size, necessitating resizing.
+The repeated downsampling and upsampling require the data size to be proportional to $2^n$ for each direction, where $n$ is 3 for U-Net1 and 4 for U-Net2.
+For the horizontal directions ($x$ and $y$ axes), resizing is not required due to the size of $80$ for the LR and $320$ for the HR (Section \ref{subsec:data-preparation}).
+However, for the vertical direction ($z$ axis), resizing is needed due to the size of $10$ for the LR and $40$ for the HR.
+In U-Net2, vertical resizing is inserted after the third downsampling block and before the second upsampling block, labeled as ``Resize $(z)$'' in Fig. \ref{fig:network-architectures}.
+U-Net1 also uses vertical resizing before downsampling and after upsampling.
 We confirmed that the accuracy of U-Net1 and U-Net2 is not sensitive to the locations of the resizing blocks.

-More importantly, the latent space is 2D for U-Net1, whereas it is 3D for U-Net2 and the CNN in our previous study \citep{Yasuda+2023BAE}.
+More importantly, the latent space is 2D for U-Net1, whereas it is 3D for U-Net2.
 Here, the latent space refers to the feature space where non-linear transformations, labeled as residual blocks, are applied (Fig. \ref{fig:network-architectures}).
-This two-dimensionality stems from the vertical size being smaller than the horizontal sizes, particularly for the LR data ($10 \times 80 \times 80$).
+This two-dimensionality stems from \redA{the small aspect ratios and the definition of LR.
+The ratio of the vertical size to the horizontal sizes is small,} particularly for the LR data ($80 \times 80 \times 10$).
 The vertical size of $10$ is reduced to $1$ by downsampling.
-The two-dimensionalization for LR data is consistent with the proposed two-stage SR. In this scheme, the first stage of LR inference focuses on large-scale flows above buildings, where the vertical relationship between upper and lower flows is not crucial.
-We treat these flow fields as 2D data within the latent space, which can lead to successful LR inferences (Section \ref{subsec:eval-lr-inference}).
-Several studies reported that temporal information improves the SR of fluid-flow fields \citep{Teufel2023, Wang+2020NIPS, Bao+2022CUAI, Xie+2018ACM, Jiang+2020IEEE}.
-In the future, when addressing spatio-temporal data, such 2D latent space will become 3D space due to the time axis, allowing for the easy application of state-of-the-art techniques from video processing in computer vision \citep{Liu+2022AIR}.
+The two-dimensionalization for the LR data is consistent with the proposed two-stage SR. The first stage of LR inference focuses on large-scale flows above buildings \redA{since most narrow streets cannot be resolved at LR by definition (Section \ref{sec:introduction}), and many grid points are missing at lower levels.} Thus, the vertical relationship between upper and lower flows \redA{is not well represented at LR}.
+Several studies have reported that temporal information improves the SR of CFD simulations \citep{Xie+2018ACM, Jiang+2020IEEE, Wang+2020NIPS, Bao+2022CUAI, Teufel2023}.
+When addressing spatio-temporal data, the 2D latent space will become 3D due to the time axis, allowing for the easy application of state-of-the-art techniques from video processing in computer vision \citep{Liu+2022AIR}.